kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 #### For a specific rider

 Check RiderDetail.
-Is the rider in the race?
+Does the rider exist?
 (If not, check the sign-on sheet.)

 Check the list of lap times...